 Environmental Science AS

 The Environmental Science curriculum prepares students for surprisingly abundant jobs in the Fort Wayne area and those far afield.
-Three concentrations exist within the bachelors: the Liberal Arts concentration, which balances courses in biology, chemistry, and Earth science; the Conservation Biology concentration, which trains students in field biology and working with rare species; and the Sustainable Food Systems concentration, an interdisciplinary concentration that provides students with a foundation in ecological principals, an understanding of food systems, and opportunities to develop skills in sustainable and urban farming practices.
+USF has many options including this Associates of Arts degree, and minors in both Environmental Studies and Environmental Science.
+A related major that USF offers is Environmental Health and Safety.
+Three concentrations exist within the bachelor of science in Environmental Science: the Liberal Arts concentration, which balances courses in biology, chemistry, and Earth science; the Conservation Biology concentration, which trains students in field biology and working with rare species; and the Sustainable Food Systems concentration, an interdisciplinary concentration that provides students with a foundation in ecological principals, an understanding of food systems, and opportunities to develop skills in sustainable and urban farming practices.

 Opportunities are available with private industries, consulting firms, universities and schools at all levels, nature centers, zoos and gardens, churches, federal, state, and local governments, non-profits, and businesses of all sizes.
-Students gain the best opportunities if they participate heavily in paid internships, service, research, and campus eco activities.
-An internship is required.
+Students do best when participating in paid internships, service, research, and campus eco activities.

 Student Learning Outcomes